Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/object_stabilization.md

 - Specifying a focus plane improves the stability of the object at the focus point, however depreciates the stability of non-focused objects.
 It is the application developers responsibility to handle any logic to switch objects in focus.

- - A user passing through the plane they will experience undefined behaviour.
-It is the applications developers responsibility to ensure this does not happen, either by moving the focus plane or disabling it completely.
+- If users are passing through the plane, they will experience undefined behaviour.
+It is the application developer's responsibility to ensure this does not happen, either by moving the focus plane or disabling it completely.

+### Supported Devices

+- HoloLens 2
+- Magic Leap 2

 ## Depth based Reprojection (Preview)